Plinq/pgcrypto/README.markdown

 Keys
 -

-You can tell PGCrypto about your keys in a number of fun ways.
+If you want to bundle your public key with your application, PGCrypto will automatically load Rails.root/.pgcrypto, so feel free to put your public key in there.
+You can also tell PGCrypto about your keys in a number of fun ways.
 The most straightforward is to assign the actual content of the key manually:

 	PGCrypto.keys[:private] = "-----BEGIN PGP PRIVATE KEY BLOCK----- ..."

 You can also give it more specific stuff:

-	PGCrypto.keys[:private] = {:path => ".private.key", :armored => true, :password => "myKeyPASSwhichizneededBRO"}
+	PGCrypto.keys[:private] = {:path => ".private.key", :armored => false, :password => "myKeyPASSwhichizneededBRO"}

 This is especially important if you password protect your private key files (and you SHOULD, for the record)!